 Programming skills and software tools for building automated bioinformatics pipelines and computational biology analyses.
 Emphasis on UNIX tools and R libraries for distilling raw sequencing data into interpretable results.
 For students familiar with UNIX and with some programming experience in Python, R, or C/C++.

-Offered SPR, 1.5 credits, Weeks 1-5, Offered every year
+Offered SPR, 1.5 credits, Weeks 1-5, every year.
+Will be offered in SPR 2025

 Examines methods, tools, and theory of mathematical statistics.
 Covers, probability densities, transformations, moment generating functions, conditional expectation.
 Bayesian analysis with conjugate priors, hypothesis tests, the Neyman-Pearson Lemma.
 Likelihood ratio tests, confidence intervals, maximum likelihood estimation, Central limit theorem, Slutsky Theorems, and the delta-method.
+Prerequisite(s): STAT 311; MATH 126 or MATH 136; and MATH 208 or MATH 209.

-Offered AUT, 4.0 credits, Weeks 1-10, Offered every year
+Offered AUT, 4.0 credits, Weeks 1-10.
+Course not currently being offered

 Spotlight